 In other words, keep the main bathroom ‘clean enough.’
 It’s not like you have to douse it in Clorox every day.
 Swish the toilet with the cleaning brush, spray the shower with a daily leave-on cleaner, and swipe the mirror/sink/counter with the hand towel (or cleaning wipes) before replacing it for the day.

-Save the deeper bathroom cleaning for once a week, but enjoy a tidy and clean-enough room in the meantime.
+Save the deeper bathroom cleaning for once a week (grab my Essential Cleaning Planner with easy-to-follow checklists), but enjoy a tidy and clean-enough room in the meantime.

 3. Do the dishes.
 Time commitment: 10 minutes/day